 From its humble beginnings in 1987, the South by Southwest Music Festival has been one of Austin’s most storied institutions and is seen as a musical rite of passage for many local musicians, ranging from Robert Earl Keen to Los Lonely Boys.
-This year, the festival will celebrate its 30th anniversary with a diverse collection of artists, including many local musicians.
+In 2017, the festival will celebrate its 30th anniversary with a diverse collection of artists, including many local musicians.
 Here are our top picks for official, local artists that shouldn’t be missed during this year’s music portion:

 S U R V I V E. Credit Alex Kacha.